mattkopelowitz/SeniorProject/README.md

 ### Running the Project

-To run the backend, navigate to /src/backend/, run:
+To run the backend, navigate to /backend/, run:

-### `node server.js`
+### `npm run dev`

-To run the frontend, navigate to the project directory, run:
+To run the frontend, navigate to /frontend/, run:

-### `npm start`
+### `npm run dev`

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost](http://localhost) to the port given during compilation to view it in your browser.

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)